-Living with a loved one who struggles with addiction is very difficult and can evoke a number of complicated emotions.
-You may be angry at things they have done.
+If your loved one is struggling with addiction, you may be angry at things they have done.
 You may be scared of where their addiction may take them and how far.
 You may be worried about yourself and the effect on your family.
-Or you could feel confused, depressed or frustrated at the disease and the process of getting better.

 It’s critical to remember that you are not alone.
 Addiction can happen to anyone, but recovery is also possible for anyone.
 Twenty-two million people in the United States are living with an addiction issue.
 They come from all backgrounds, socio-economic groups and walks of life.
 It is very important for your loved one to find help, but it’s also very important that you and your family find help, too.

 Individual or family counseling is one option for support and a way to process and work through underlying issues.
 Self-help groups are also available for family members.
 Al-Anon and Nar-Anon are national groups that parallel Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).

 - Al-Anon is a place for family members and friends to find support when they have someone in their life who has a problem with alcohol.
 Members do not give explicit direction or advice, but rather, share their personal experiences and stories and others take what they choose from what others are sharing.